 - University of California, Los Angeles (UCLA), the US

 You should periodically have a look at the online study programmes offered by these universities.
 New courses will be introduced as the institutions look at the demand and find ways to offer their students an online experience that’s just as good as the on-campus one.

-Don’t forget about the difference between blended, hybrid and fully online courses.
+Don’t forget about the difference between blended and fully online courses.
 During a blended programme, you will do most of the work at home, but you’ll also have to attend on-campus classes.
-And if you’re university is on another continent, this can be a problem.
+And if your university is on another continent, this can be a problem.